 A couple of specialities that you might be served over the festive season.

-Despite the many ethical issues surrounding the force feeding of ducks or geese to enlarge their liver, the resulting foie gras is nevertheless part of the French heritage.
+Despite the many ethical issues (publishing this article does not reflect the views of the editor) surrounding the force feeding of ducks or geese to enlarge their liver, the resulting foie gras is nevertheless part of the French heritage.
 A delicacy eaten throughout France on special occasions.